pochih/FCN-pytorch/README.md

 - It's a very important task for automated driving

+- The model is based on CVPR2015 best paper [Fully Convolutional Networks for Semantic Segmentation](https://arxiv.org/abs/1411.4038)

 ### performance
 I train with two popular benchmark dataset: CamVid and Cityscapes